 feeling for plantaris tendon

-What happens if rehab is unsuccessful?
+What Happens if Rehab is Unsuccessful?

 In some cases, the plantaris tendon ruptures.
 Generally, ruptures occur in the lower part of the calf near the Achilles tendon and can be mistaken for an Achilles tendon rupture.

-Final word from Sportdoctorlondon about
+Final word from Sportdoctorlondon about Plantaris Tendon Injury